About

 annatidlund@westernfront.ca

 Anna Tidlund is a Swedish-Chinese settler, having lived and worked in Vancouver since 2007.
-Tidlund currently works as an archivist for the Western Front, Morris and Helen Belkin Art Gallery, and the estate of ceramic artist Wayne Ngan.
+Tidlund currently works as the archivist for Western Front and the Morris and Helen Belkin Art Gallery since 2019.
+Previously, she has worked for the estate of ceramic artist Wayne Ngan on his archives.
 Tidlund holds a Master of Archival Studies from the University of British Columbia.
-She has worked as a researcher, academic programs assistant, and archivist since 2015, and has served as an Ethics Committee member for the Association of Canadian Archivists.
+She has worked as a researcher, academic programs assistant, archives consultant, and archivist since 2015, and has served as an Ethics Committee member for the Association of Canadian Archivists.
 Together with Kate Woolf, Anna is a beekeeper at Sahalli Park Community Garden.

 Andy Resto